 Up Card Pickup and Discard

 If trump was made during the first round of bidding, the dealer adds the “up card” to his or her hand and discards one card so they again have five cards.
-This fact influences whether or not to make trump during the first round.
+This fact influences whether to make trump during the first round.

 After bidding and, if needed, the dealer discarding, the player to the dealer’s left leads.
 Any card may be led.
 Play continues clockwise by following the led suit, if possible, or playing any other card if not.
 When all four players have played, the trick is taken by the player who played the highest trump card, if any, or the player who played the highest card of the led suit otherwise.